What to Expect

 Semester 2 (Spring)

-In your second semester, the student completes additional core coursework, the second internship course, and the student can optionally take one elective.
+In the second semester, the student completes additional core coursework, the second internship course, and the student can optionally take one elective.
 The student also submits their internship proposal.
 Upon proposal approval, the student may begin their graduate-level internship in earnest.

 Suggested classes: